bariiss/cilium-homelab/README.md

 1. **Cluster creation fails:**
    - Ensure QEMU is installed and functioning
    - Verify ARM64 emulation support: `qemu-system-aarch64 --version`
-   - Check if router DHCP is working on 10.5.0.x/24 network
+   - Ensure the QEMU vmnet DHCP is assigning 10.5.0.x addresses to nodes
    - Verify sufficient system resources (8GB+ RAM recommended)

 2. **Network connectivity problems:**
-   - Verify en5 interface exists: `ip addr show en5` or `ifconfig en5`
-   - Check router DHCP range includes 10.5.0.x addresses
+   - Ensure QEMU vmnet is active and cluster nodes have 10.5.0.x addresses
-   - Ensure 10.5.0.100 is not in use by other devices
+   - Ensure 10.5.0.100 is not in use by other services
-   - Verify L2 announcements: `cilium bgp peers` (should show L2 announcements)
+   - Verify L2 announcements: `kubectl get ciliuml2announcementpolicies -A`

 3. **Dependency installation issues (Linux):**
    - Ensure you have `sudo` privileges for QEMU installation